hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfconfig-v2.html.md

   [`sensitive`](/docs/configuration/outputs.html#sensitive-suppressing-values-in-cli-output).
 * `value` - An [expression representation](#expression-representations) for the output.
 * `description` - The description of the output.
-* `depends_on`: A list of resource names that the output depends on.
+* `depends_on` - A list of resource names that the output depends on.
 These are the hard-defined output dependencies as defined in the [`depends_on`](/docs/configuration/outputs.html#depends_on-explicit-output-dependencies) field in an output declaration, not the dependencies that get derived from